Healing for today. Hope for tomorrow.

 What is a Treatment Foster Parent?

-A treatment parent is open and flexible and understands children and youth who have experienced trauma often communicate their grief and loss through pain-based behaviors.
+A treatment foster parent is open and flexible and understands children and youth who have experienced trauma often communicate their grief and loss through pain-based behaviors.

 They notice, rather than judge, and understand the power of connections in the healing process.

-What is The Impact of A Treatment Foster Parent?
+What is the impact of a Treatment Foster Parent?

 Foster parents create trusting environments where children and youth can form safe connections and make sense of their grief and loss.